-LAWSTACHE LAW FIRM has extensive experience representing individuals and entities facing large monetary disputes.
+LAWSTACHE™ LAW FIRM has extensive experience representing individuals and entities facing large monetary disputes.
 Once a foreign-country money judgment is recognized and judgment is entered, it may be enforced in the same way and in the same manner as a California State judgment.
-If your company has a valid and enforceable judgment from the Russian Justice Courts, you may enforce that judgment in the United States.
+If your company has a valid and enforceable judgment from the Russian Justice Courts or another foreign court, you may enforce that judgment in the United States.
 Having a valid US judgment means your company will be able to collect on unpaid debts.
 Additionally, your organization may be able to seize debtor’s property located in United States.

-LAWSTACHE LAW FIRM also represents individuals who are getting pursued by large banks for unpaid debts.
+LAWSTACHE™ LAW FIRM also represents individuals who are getting pursued by financial institutions for unpaid debts.
 The law in the area of enforcing foreign money judgments is very complex, in many situations the banks or other creditors need to be extremely careful to follow the law.
 Regardless of your situation, we can help you get in control of your situation.

-LAWSTACHE LAW FIRM is a full service law firm focused on assisting private and governmental entities as well as individuals doing business between Russian Federation and the United States.
+LAWSTACHE™ LAW FIRM is a full service law firm focused on assisting private and governmental entities as well as individuals doing business between Russian Federation or another foreign government and the United States.
 Our trial lawyers are admitted to practice law in United States Federal Courts as wells as State Courts of California, Nevada, and Utah.
 Our litigation group offers our clients counseling, dispute resolution, and trial and appellate expertise that spans many borders.
 With naturally strong Russian-American ties, we are especially well suited to assist Russian clients interested in doing business or bringing suit in the United States.

 Please call us at 619-357-6677 for assistance with your case.